webtorrent/torrent-discovery/README.md

 {
   announce: [], // force list of announce urls to use (from magnet uri)
   dht: true,    // use dht? also, can optionally pass in global DHT instance to use
-  dhtOpts: {},  // options to pass into DHT constructor
   tracker: true // use trackers?
 }
 ```